 The Hatfields and the McCoys.
 The Jets and the Sharks.
 The Capulets and the Montagues.
 The National Park Service and the National Park Association.

 Queue freeze frame, quizzical look and record scratch.
-Say what?

 What was the hubbub?

 The design of the Clingmans Dome Observation Tower.
 Yep.

 First of all, let’s start things off by saying it was the 50s.

 People in the 50s were very, very serious about the design of things.
 Coming off the heels of a depression and a second World War, this era had a booming economy and no idea what to do with their free time.